ck3mp3r/laio-cli/docs/content/docs/getting-started/basics.md

 This will create a new config with the same session name.
 The config is a default 2 window session with the first window being dedicated for `$EDITOR` and the second window consisting of two vertically split panes.

+See [Managing Configs](/docs/workflow/managing-configs) for more details on creating and editing configurations.

 ## Starting a Session

 To start a session from an existing config run